4.2.2 Protecting W-2 Participant Information

 To provide effective services to W-2 participants, it is often necessary to obtain highly sensitive, confidential information.

-Information related to the following conditions is considered confidential for purposes of the W-2 program:
+Information related to the following is considered confidential for purposes of the W-2 program:

-Records related to these conditions may include but are not limited to:
+Records related to confidential information may include but are not limited to:

 See 4.4.2 for information on scanning confidential information into the Electronic Case File.
 See 4.4.6 for information on accessing and referencing confidential information about W-2 participants.

-W-2 agencies may disclose this information in the following circumstances without a release of information:
+W-2 agencies may disclose confidential information in the following circumstances without a release of information:

 2. To another W-2 agency if the individual changes agencies; and